Minuscule 509: Description

 The text is written in one column per page, 24 lines per page.
 The text is divided according to the κεφαλαια (chapters), whose numbers of at the margin and the τιτλοι (titles of chapters) at the top of the pages.
 There is also a division according to the Ammonian Sections (in Mark 241 sections, last section ended in 16:20), with references to the Eusebian Canons (in gold).

 It contains the Eusebian Canon tables, prolegomena, tables of the κεφαλαια (tables of contents) are placed before each Gospel, and pictures.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden included it to the textual family K1.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 History

 The manuscript was dated by Gregory to the 12th century.

 In 1727 the manuscript came from the Pantokratoros monastery to England and was presented to archbishop of Canterbury, William Wake, together with minuscules 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.
 In 1732 John Walker slightly collated it for Bentley.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (495) and C. R. Gregory (509).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 24) in Oxford.
+It is currently housed at Christ Church (Wake 24) in Oxford.